diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Build Status**
 The state of the automated build process, which should consistently pass in stable systems as indicator of code quality.

+**Business Logic**
+The core domain logic implementing business rules and operations, distinguished from rendering logic which prepares data for presentation.

 ## C

 **Canary Release**